When it comes to developing your own personal copywriting ‘brand’, the first place to start is...

 If you've never come across this controversial card game before, it won't be long until you do.
 Involving a set of funny, near-the-knuckle and often slightly offensive cards with messages ranging from jokes about public figures to humorous innuendos and slurs, it's growing in popularity.

 Based out of Chicago, the team behind Cards Against Humanity know full well that their brand is irreverent, satirical and even a bit offensive - and they love it.
 That's why their frequently asked questions (FAQ) section is full of jibes at the customer:

 The question "If I email you, will I get a different answer to these questions?", for example, gets a terse 'No. We'll probably send you a polite response, but we'll also laugh at you and say, "Didn't they read the FAQ?"' in reply!

 They know that by being nasty to the reader in their FAQs, they're not going to turn customers away - in fact, because the customer is looking to be ribbed, they're going to boost their sales.

 The success of Cards Against Humanity's FAQ copywriting can't be seen in a vacuum.
 Not every brand can tease their customers mercilessly, but every brand can take a leaf out of Cards Against Humanity's book by analysing their product and working out from there what their brand's voice should be.

-Top-notch copywriting isn’t just the exclusive preserve of businesses, either.
+Effective copywriting examples aren't just the preserve of businesses, either.
 Many charity copywriters are very savvy about the words they use to motivate potential supporters and donors, and the national Stand Up To Cancer campaign is a prime example.

 By playing on the words of a well-known film's title, this short and snappy piece of copywriting shows that it's the effect and connotations of the words used - not the quantity of them - that truly matters.